KyleBrownCS/SoftDev2/README.md

  	Repalce "/etc/httpd/conf/httpd.conf" with the httpd.conf found on this repo.
  	Use `/etc/init.d/httpd stop` to make sure this service is off

+ 	Also required are a new user called "user1" and a group called "group1".
+ 	You can create these by
+ 	 - `useradd user1`
+ 	 - `groupadd group1`

 Running locally though Python/Flask
 ===================================
-To view this application on your local machine, run `python helloworld.py` on the file with Flask installed, then direct your browser to "http://127.0.0.1:5000/" or your aws instance.
+To view this application on your local machine, run `python helloworld.py` on the file with Flask installed, then direct your browser to http://127.0.0.1:5000/ or your aws instance.
 Press `CTRL + C` to quit the local copy.

 Running a Proper WebServer